Woodridge Nursing Home

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's often correlates with higher quality rehabilitation services.
+This datapoint is a measure of the percent of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry would argue this is a reliable measure of rehabilitation services.